momentumglobal/newton/README.md

 ### June 2026 — Command Centre + bug fixes

 **New: MG Command Centre (`command-centre.html`)** Executive ops dashboard for Admin and Leadership users.
 Three live RAG tiles — Project Health, People, and Utilisation — each with an expandable detail panel.
-Accessible from the module switcher on the homepage.
+Accessible from the module switcher on the homepage. _(A fourth tile, Revenue, was added later — see the Sales changelog entry; the live grid now shows four tiles, Revenue first.)_

 - `js/cc-router.js` — page registry and role access
 - `js/cc-nav.js` — nav wrapper using shared `renderModuleNav()`